gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 ---

+Usage Permission and Credit Atribution:

+Credit is not needed when it comes to Workshop submissions, projects related to TF2, Youtube thumbnails, Steam avatars, sprays, usage on the Official Wiki, etc..
+However, credit IS required if the textures are used in some sort of mod that replaces the default look of a weapon with one of the war paints (like instead of the Scattergun being its default grey-ish color, it utilizes one of the war painted textures).

+Mods released on Gamebanana, Nexus Mods, ModDB, etc., does require credit in somewhere for utilizing the texture that made the mod possible in the first place.
+This also includes Workshop submissions for games like Garry's Mod and Source Filmmaker.
+Also, please also credit the original creator of said War Paint!

+---

 Instructions:

 There are two folders, one for "Decorated" weapons and another for "War Painted" weapons.
 Inside either one of those folders contains a collection.
 A collection consists of all available weapons available to that "theming".